19Mega/19Mega/README.md

 🌦️🌤️🌥️☁️
 -->

-- 🔭 I’m currently working on a desktop program called PRV ♻️.
+- ♻️ I’m currently working on a desktop program called PRV.
-- 🌱 I’m currently learning FastAPI library 📚.
+- 📚 I’m currently learning FastAPI library.
 - 🚀 I want to be a backend programmer.
-- 💻 I love the blockchain ⛓️.
+- 💻 I love the blockchain and the IA.
-- 💬 Ask me about my projets 👇.
+- 💬 Ask me anything about my projets. 👇